msjimc/RunningWindowsProgramsOnLinux/endeavourOS.md

 ## Installation

-At the end of the installation, it is possible to select which repositories to use at which point all were selected.
+At the end of the OS installation, it is possible to select which repositories to use at which point all were selected.

 It is then recommended to do a full system update before any installation: